pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 Sonia was the most ambitious girl in the class.
 The Dead sea is the lowest point on the Earth.
 Baikal lake is the deepest fresh water lake in the world.
-Books are the most interesting companions.
+Books are the most interesting companion.
-They are the most reliable friends.
+Diamonds are the hardest material known to man.
 ```

 ```